 - Source code version control and devops tools.
 Usually these tools are Web-based and are combined with public cloud services, so they are platform independent.
 Great examples are the Github, Gitlab and Gitbook tools.

-- Troubleshooting tools.
-Examples in Windows include the SysInternals tools.
+- Troubleshooting and tracing tools.
+Examples in Windows include the following:

 - Helge Klein tools for profile management and permissions management.